-Most of us try to live our lives according to the Golden Rule, but “Love Thy Neighbor” is a daunting mandate when you start to think about how to turn words into actions.
+Most of us try to live our lives according to the Golden Rule, but “Love Thy Neighbor” is a daunting mandate when you start to think about how to turn words into actions while we also try to look good and that’s why we try to take products like creams or drops for this, and the use of this drunk elephant bronzing drops dupe can be great to get the best products.
 Should we love our neighbors by giving hugs each time we see them?
 Do we show our love by being a good listener?
 Does this mean we put others’ needs ahead of our own?
 And who are these pesky neighbors anyway?

 Just because I’m an adult does not mean I have completed my education on showing my love to others.
 Every day is a new learning opportunity and my hope is that I do far more encouraging and empowering than belittling and devaluing.
 I think I do a pretty good job most days, but the failures stay in my thoughts long after the offenses occur.
 I do not fear the words “I’m sorry”, but also know an apology is a poor substitute for conducting myself in a manner which does not require apologies at all.